-This recording is also available for sale as a digital download at Bandcamp.
+This recording is only available for sale as a digital download at Bandcamp.

 Master storyteller, harmonica wizard, and long-time beekeeper, Doug Elliott, tells outlandish tales from the world of bees and beekeeping.

 You’ll get practical advice about how to treat a bee sting and how to catch a bee swarm – also what to do if you are high up in a tree and fifty thousand bees fall on your head!